Prynce0711/Prynce-Portfolio/README.md

 npx skills add supabase/agent-skills
 ```

-## Vercel Blocked Deployment Meaning
+## Deployment (Vercel)

-If you see this Vercel message:
+If you see:

 `The deployment was blocked because the commit author did not have contributing access to the project on Vercel.`

-it means your project is using Vercel Git auto-deploy, but the commit author is not recognized as a collaborator for that Vercel project.
-On Hobby plan with private repos, team collaboration is limited, so the auto-deploy gets blocked.
+It means Vercel Git auto-deploy is enabled but the commit author is not a recognized collaborator.
+On Hobby plans with private repos, team access is limited.

-## Vercel via GitHub Actions
+### GitHub Actions Deploy

-This repo includes a workflow at `.github/workflows/vercel-deploy.yml` that deploys with Vercel CLI using your own token.
+This repo includes `.github/workflows/vercel-deploy.yml` which deploys using the Vercel CLI.

-### Required GitHub Secrets

-Add these in GitHub repository settings under Secrets and variables > Actions:
+Add these GitHub Secrets (Settings > Secrets and variables > Actions):

 - `VERCEL_TOKEN`
 - `VERCEL_ORG_ID`
 - `VERCEL_PROJECT_ID`

-You can get IDs from local Vercel link:
+You can get IDs from a local Vercel link:

 ```bash
 vercel link
 cat .vercel/project.json
 ```

-### Workflow Behavior
+Workflow behavior:

 - Push to `main`: production deploy
 - Pull request to `main`: preview deploy (non-fork PRs)

-### Important

-If you keep Vercel Git integration enabled, you may still see blocked auto-deploy entries from Git integration while GitHub Actions deploys succeed.
-To avoid confusion, use one deployment path consistently.
+If you keep Vercel Git integration enabled, you may still see blocked auto-deploy entries while GitHub Actions succeeds.
+Use one deployment path consistently.